 Beallsville is a tiny village located in the state of Ohio.
-With a population of 348 people and just one neighborhood, Beallsville is the 722nd largest community in Ohio.
-Beallsville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 347 people and just one neighborhood, Beallsville is the 722nd largest community in Ohio.
+Beallsville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Beallsville, you'll notice that it is more blue-collar than most other communities in America.
-35.14% of Beallsville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Beallsville is generally considered to be a blue-collar town.
+35.14% of the Beallsville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Beallsville is a village of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Beallsville who work in office and administrative support (22.97%), food service (12.84%), and sales jobs (8.11%).

 Beallsville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.